VENUES: PLEASE VISIT THE EPK PAGE FOR BIOS, ARTIST HEAD SHOTS, PROMOTIONAL COPY, ETC.

-She has been blessed to sing or record with such kirtan luminaries as Gaura Vani, Ilan Chester, Brenda McMorrow, Adam Bauer, Anthony Molina, SRI Kirtan, Steve Gorn, Irene Soléa, Radharani, Drukmo Gyal Dakini, Chimey Lhatso, Brenda McMorrow, Johanna Beekman, Sirgun Kaur, and many more.
+She has been blessed to sing or record with such kirtan luminaries as Gaura Vani, Ilan Chester, Brenda McMorrow, Adam Bauer, Anthony Molina, SRI Kirtan, Steve Gorn, Irene Soléa, Radharani, Drukmo Gyal Dakini, Chimey Lhatso, Brenda McMorrow, Johanna Beekman, Sirgun Kaur, Radharaniand many more.
 The biggest blessing of all has been to chant for the past decades with her weekly hometown community kirtan sangha in Woodstock, NY.

 Her debut album, Beyond the Beyond—an eclectic mix of mantra music from the Buddhist, Hindu and Sikh traditions—was released in 2016.
 A limited-edition EP of the Buddhist tracks from this album, entitled Into the Beyond: Modern Renditions of Ancient Buddhist Mantras—was released on 4/18/2015, in honor of His Holiness the 17th Gyalwang Karmapa’s visit to the United States.
 The whole project has received the special blessings of the Venerable Khenpo Karthar Rinpoche.

-Born into a musical family, the young Lee sang in numerous church choirs (including the famous Riverside Church Inspirational Choir—an exuberant gospel choir in Harlem—and with the occasional short-lived rock band.
+Born into a musical family, the young Lee sang in numerous church choirs (including the famous Riverside Church Inspirational Choir—an exuberant gospel choir in Harlem) and with the occasional short-lived rock band.
 She has studied Classical Indian vocals in India with Lakshmi Santra of Pondicherry and Silvia Nakkach of California.
 She has also studied harmonic singing and vocal toning with David Hykes and Timothy Hill and has taken sacred voice workshops with Silvia Nakkach and Simrit Kaur.
 Endlessly enraptured with the healing power of sound in all its forms, Lee has also studied many modalities of sound healing with such maestros as Don Conreaux (gong), John Beaulieu (tuning forks) and Philippe Pascal Garnier (bowls) at the Sage Academy of Sound Energy and the New York Open Center.
 She has studied Tibetan medical mantras with Dr. Nida Chenagtsang of the International Academy of Traditional Tibetan Medicine.
 She is also a certified Pranic Healer and a long-time student of Kundalini Yoga.
 And finally, she currently enjoys singing first soprano with Bard College’s Symphonic Choir and with the Phoenicia International Festival of Voice opera chorus.